6 Things You Need Before Going Live with Your Ecommerce Website

 You can’t have an ecommerce website without a system to accept payments from your customers.
 Technically, what you need are a payment processor and a payment gateway.
 The former facilitates the transfer of data between a customer’s bank and yours, and the latter authorizes the transactions.

 Although you are free to set up a payment gateway and payment processor separately, you are better off using a simpler and user-friendly payment service such as Stripe that offers the complete package.
 However, make sure you compare the various payment platforms as the processing charges and features vary from one platform to another.
+However, payment gateway comparison is quite important so that you can make sure you compare the various payment platforms as the processing charges and features vary from one platform to another.

 2. SSL Certificate